Spacesaver’s storage solutions free up space for new uses in the St. Louis Central Library.

 With so many challenges to overcome, the St. Louis Public Library integrated many different shelving solutions into their renovation project in order to open up space for repurposing, and to create a sleek, modern appearance in the historic building.

-Library staff knew the local Spacesaver representative (now Bradford Systems), and Spacesaver, from previous projects that had been completed for their public library system over the last 35 years.
+Library staff knew the local Spacesaver representative, and Spacesaver, from previous projects that had been completed for their public library system over the last 35 years.
 In fact, the Central Library project was preceded by a substantial high-density mobile storage project completed for the library’s off-site facility that was located just three blocks away.
 This mobile system is made up of cantilever shelving and half-height laminate end panels.
 As a closed access building, the units could be functional rather than aesthetic, which helped reduce costs while still maximizing the available space.